The AI Implementation Gap No One Talks About: Where's Your Team?

 Take all three seriously, or watch your AI initiative stall alongside the majority still stuck in pilot mode.

-The Platform provides the foundation, offering critical capabilities: the workflow builder, model access, integration, and security controls.
+Provides the foundation - workflow builder, model access, integration, and security controls.
 Choose carefully, but know that even the best platform is just infrastructure.
 It gives you the building blocks, not the building.

-They understand that the first implementation is really just a well-informed prototype.
-The real work is iterating based on production behavior like which edge cases matter, how users actually interact with the system, and where the bottlenecks emerge under load.
+The first implementation is really a well-informed prototype.
+The real work is iterating based on production behavior - edge cases, user interactions, and bottlenecks under load.

 These aren't fresh bootcamp graduates or consultants who deliver architecture diagrams and leave.
 They're practitioners with years in production AI environments.
 They are the ones who've been paged at 3 AM, who've debugged agents making unexpected decisions, who've optimized LLM costs from $50,000/month to $8,000/month, who know the difference between what works in a demo and what survives in production.